nasa/openmct/e2e/README.md

 e2e testing describes the layer at which a test is performed without prescribing the assertions which are made.
 Generally, when writing an e2e test, we have three choices:

-1. Functional - Verifies the functional correctness of the application
+1. Functional - Verifies the functional correctness of the application.
+Sometimes interchanged with e2e or regression testing.
-2. Visual - Verifies the "look and feel" of the application and can only detect _undesirable changes_.
+2. Visual - Verifies the "look and feel" of the application and can only detect _undesirable changes when compared to a previous baseline_.
-3. Snapshot - Similar to Visual in that it captures the "look" of the application and can only detect _undesirable changes_. **Generally not preferred due to the maintenance costs of the associated.**
+3. Snapshot - Similar to Visual in that it captures the "look" of the application and can only detect _undesirable changes when compared to a previous baseline_. **Generally not preferred due to the maintenance costs of the tooling.**

 When choosing between the different testing strategies, think only about the assertion that is made at the end of the series of test steps.
 "I want to verify that the Timer plugin functions correctly" vs "I want to verify that the Timer plugin does not look different than originally designed".